 #28 Explore Junction Creek via mountain bike

 Junction Creek Trail is the final section of the Colorado trail, terminating in Durango with breathtaking, technical mountain biking descents.
 The final section of the trail has it all—a creekside trail, technical riding, and stunning views of the La Plata Mountains.
 Outdoor enthusiasts, locals, families, and runners with dogs all enjoy this trail for the natural beauty and proximity to the city.

 #29 Go ziplining

 Ziplining is one of the best ways to see the San Juan Mountains, and Durango offers three ziplining options with some of the longest courses in the country.
 Soar through the treetops with 360° views of Ponderosa forest, and explore the lush ecosystems of the Colorado mountains.

 Ziplining in Durango is a perfect way to spend the day outside with the family in the warm Spring sun.

 Connect with the natural beauty of the San Juan National forest by exploring on horseback.
-Durango’s history is tied to the fertile river valley, dating back to the Puebloan and Ute people.
+Durango’s history is tied to the fertile Animas River valley dating back to the Ancestral Puebloan and Ute people.